---

 **Strengths:** reveals weak spots generated suites miss; complements (doesn't replace) test generators; multi-language (JS/TS, C#, Scala).

-**Tradeoffs:** not a generator — it audits suites the others produce; mutation runs are compute-heavy.
+**Tradeoffs:** not a generator: it audits suites the others produce; mutation runs are compute-heavy.

-**Best for:** improving test quality and detecting coverage that looks green but verifies nothing.
+**Designed for:** improving test quality and detecting coverage that looks green but verifies nothing.

 ## Quick comparison

-| Plugin | Level generated | Integration | Self-healing | Tests in your repo? | Best for |
+| Plugin | Level generated | Integration | Self-healing | Tests in your repo? | Design center |

 |---|---|---|---|---|---|

-| **[Shiplight AI](/plugins)** | End-to-end | MCP + AI SDK + CI | ✓ | ✓ (YAML) | Agent-native E2E generation |
+| **[Shiplight AI](/coding-agents)** | End-to-end | MCP + Skills + CI | ✓ Intent-based, heals as PR diffs | ✓ (YAML) | Agent-native E2E generation |

 | **Diffblue Cover** | Unit (JVM) | CI/CD | n/a | ✓ (code) | Java/JVM unit coverage |